Nexus Copier Nexus Copier full manual on a single page

 Default: 1

-Numeric bridge parameter (0–10) that closes all open pre-signal orders when the main cycle reaches the specified TP level.
+Numeric bridge parameter (0–10) that closes the open pre-signal orders when the main cycle reaches the specified TP level.
 Set to 0 to disable — pre-signals will only close at their own TP or SL.
-Set to 2 to close all pre-signals the moment the main cycle hits TP2.
+Set to 2 to close the pre-signals the moment the main cycle hits TP2.
+By default all of them are closed; use Number of Pre-Signals to close at Cycle TP to close only some.
+This works even when the pre-signals have no TP of their own (see Link Pre-Signals to Cycle TP with TP: open).

 💡 How it works with Manual TPs: Pre-signal orders have their own independent TP (Take Profit for Pre-Signals).
 This parameter is the optional bridge between the two worlds: even if the pre-signal's own TP has not been reached yet, the EA will force-close all pre-signals when the main cycle hits the configured TP level.